-Below is a list of some of the significant issues responded to by Station [call sign], [community of license], along with the most significant programming treatment of those issues for the period [date] to [date].
+Below is a list of some of the significant issues responded to by Station [call sign], [community of license], [state of license], along with the most significant programming treatment of those issues for the period [date] to [date].
 This list is by no means exhaustive.
 The order in which the issues appear does not reflect any priority or significance.